jzanetti/matsim-vis/docs/source/index.rst

 Welcome to MATSim-VIS
 ===================================

-**MATSim_VIS** is a package that provides many types of diagnostics from the MatSim model.
+**MATSim-VIS** is a package that provides many types of diagnostics from the MatSim model.
 For example:

 - agents moments
 - the trafic load statistics for links